AIS (Account Information Services)

-An entity allowed to issue qualified digital certificates which can be used to create qualified electronic signatures.
+An entity approved to issue qualified digital certificates which can be used to establish mutually authenticated SLL sessions or create qualified electronic signatures or seals.

 TPP (Third Party Provider)

-Third-Party Providers (TPPs) are organisations or natural persons that use APIs developed to Standards to access customer’s accounts to provide account information services and/or to initiate payments.
-TPPs are either/both Payment Initiation Service Providers (PISPs) and/or Account Information Service Providers (AISPs).
+Third Party Providers are organisations or natural persons that use APIs developed to Standards to access customers’ accounts, in order to provide account information services and/or to initiate payments.
+Third Party Providers are either/both Payment Initiation Service Providers (PISPs) and/or Account Information Service Providers (AISPs).

 Gives financial institutions, plus approved and regulated third parties, access to the customer accounts of FIs in the EEA.